vinhqdang/wiki_article_quality_prediction/pnn/README.md

 # Implementation

-Our implementation is built based on the implementation presented at [1].
+Our implementation is built based on the code presented in [1].

 ## Running